-If one of the hard disk drives fails, the logical drive loses its redundancy, i.e. the status becomes "Critical".
+If one of the hard disks fails, the logical drive loses its redundancy, and the status becomes critical.
 If the other drive also fails, the logical drive status becomes "Offline" (unavailable).

-1.2.5 Checking the Hard Disk Status
+1.2.5 Checking Hard Disk Status

-Hard disk drives and logical drives should be constantly monitored, and be replaced if there is a failure or indication of a failure.
+Hard disks and logical drives should be regularly monitored, and be replaced if there is a failure or indication of a failure.

-- The status differs depending on each management tool.
-For information about the status, see the

-appropriate description in your management tool's documents.

-- BIOS Utility

-"2.3.2 Viewing Information on the Logical Drive and the Hard Disk Drives" (→pg.29)

-- ServerView RAID

-"4.4.2 Levent of the Tree View" ()

-- "4.4.3 Layout of the Tree View" (→pg.71)

-- GAM

-- "5.4.4 Starting Controller View and the Window Layout" (\rightarrow pg.109)

-When ServerView RAID or GAM operates properly, information is logged as an event if an error occurs in the logical drive or hard disk drive.
-"Appendix A A List of ServerView RAID Event Logs" (→pg.142) "Appendix B A List of GAM Event Logs" (→pg.158)
+- Status indicators differ depending on a management tool.
+For the status information, see the appropriate section in your management tool's documents. - · BIOS Utility - →"2.3.2 Viewing Information on Logical Drive and Hard Disk" (pg.31) - ServerView RAID - →"4.4.3 Tree View Layout" (pg.73) - GAM - →"5.4.4 Starting Controller View and the Window Layout" (pg.109) - When ServerView RAID or GAM operates properly, information is logged as an event if an error occurs in the logical drive or hard disk. - →"Appendix A A List of ServerView RAID Event Logs" (pg.138) - →"Appendix B A List of GAM Event Logs" (pg.158)